 If you have a closed office, what can you do to promote collaboration and discussion?

-Here at BT Office Furniture and Interiors, we supply and install a whole host of flexible office furniture throughout most of the UK.
+Here at BT Office Furniture, we supply and install a whole host of flexible office furniture throughout most of the UK.
 We’ve got everything you need to create both closed and open office spaces.